-- We expect the sponsoring parish to encourage your involvement in the music at its services, as appropriate
+We expect the sponsoring parish to encourage your involvement in the music at its services, as appropriate

-- In each year (except Foundation Course) you will be assigned to another church for at least four Sundays under the mentorship of the resident organist.
+> - In each year (except Foundation Course) you will be assigned to another church for at least four Sundays under the mentorship of the resident organist.
 This is to ensure that choral and playing experience is gained in a supportive environment.

-The cost is shared by the diocese, the parish and by each student.
+> The cost is shared by the diocese, the parish and by each student.
 Students nominated by parishes in the dioceses of Meath / Kildare and certain other dioceses, will be accommodated.

-While this training exists primarily for members of the Church of Ireland, those of other traditions may apply (subject to slightly different fee arrangements).
+> While this training exists primarily for members of the Church of Ireland, those of other traditions may apply (subject to slightly different fee arrangements).

-A revised syllabus will take effect for those commencing in September 2016.
+> A revised syllabus for those commencing after September 2016 is below.
 This revision gives increased emphasis to skills in playing and accompanying hymns and worship songs.
 Full details are below, with the appropriate resources.
 (NB.
 Minor changes may occur from time to time but will always be completed before the start of the academic year.)

-Click here: Foundation Course syllabus with details of required resources
+> Click here: Foundation Course syllabus with details of required resources